TiraLabra/2021_loppukesa/_en/index.md

       document.write("Doodle link for demo session planning has been sent to registered students.
 The email address is the one configured in labtool.");
     }
    } else {
-    document.write("A poll will be sent out around the half way point of the course to schedule demo session(s).");
+    document.write("A poll will be sent out a couple on weeks before the end of the course to schedule demo sessions.");
    }
  </script>
 * The final submission deadline is on <script>document.write(enString(timing["end"].date));</script>.
 There are no time extensions available.